RafaelDesignBE/Pipper/README.md

 ## YouTube (experimental)
 On YouTube when entering miniplayer, it will pop out.
 When exiting the miniplayer it will go back.

+## Installation
+Because this is an experimental version, you will need to load this as unpacked as developer.